Colors

 Real Statistics Functions: The Real Statistics Resource Pack contains the following functions that allow you to test whether cells in your spreadsheet have a specified font or background (i.e. fill) color or are bold.

-FillRGB(R1) returns the RGB background color value of the cells in range R1 (if the background colors of the cells differ then zero is returned).
+FillRGB(R1) returns the RGB background color value of the cells in range R1 (if the background colors of the cells differ, then zero is returned).

-FontRGB(R1) returns the RGB font color value of the cells in range R1 (if the font colors of the cells differ then zero is returned).
+FontRGB(R1) returns the RGB font color value of the cells in range R1 (if the font colors of the cells differ, then zero is returned).

 IsBold(R1) returns the value TRUE if all the cells in range R1 are bold and FALSE otherwise.

-If FillRGB(“A1”) = 16734822 = 102 + 90*256 + 255*256^2, then RedRGB(FillRGB(“A1”)) = 102, GreenRGB(FillRGB(“A1”)) = 90 and BlueRGB(FillRGB(“A1”)) = 255.
+For example, if FillRGB(“A1”) = 16734822 = 102 + 90*256 + 255*256^2, then RedRGB(FillRGB(“A1”)) = 102, GreenRGB(FillRGB(“A1”)) = 90 and BlueRGB(FillRGB(“A1”)) = 255.

 Named Colors